bakape/shamichan/docs/json.md

-Public JSON API documentation.
-Refer to [common.md](common.md) for more information.
+# Public JSON API documentation

+Note, that to minimize network payload fields at their null values are omitted.
+For example a post containing `"editing":false` will have the editing field omitted.

 | URL | Type | Request payload | Response payload | Description |
 |---|---|---|---|---|